malachisimmons/Python/README.md

 * Pandas- For data analysis
 * Numpy- To create subsets
-* Matplotlib, seaborn, and spicy to create visualizations
+* Matplotlib, seaborn, and spicy- To create visualizations